supabase/embeddings-generator/README.md

 Make sure to set `SUPABASE_SERVICE_ROLE_KEY`, and `OPENAI_KEY` as repository secrets in your repo settings (settings > secrets > actions).

-See the instructions in the [`headless-vector-search`](https://github.com/supabase/headless-vector-search) for more information on how to query your database.
+See the instructions in the [`headless-vector-search`](https://github.com/supabase/headless-vector-search) for more information on how to query your database from your website.

 ## Develop